barriebyron/barriebyron/README.md

 :sunrise:  Watch birds and sunrises.

+### Where I've worked

+Head on over to my profile on [LinkedIn](https://www.linkedin.com/in/barriebyron/) to learn more about me and my professional experience.

 ### Where I live

 A remote worker since 2008, I work in my home office in southeast Florida.